On the Pre-Asymptotic Stability and Inverse Structure of Extended-Domain Spectral Methods: Conclusion

 \section{Conclusion}

-In this work, we have presented a complete and rigorous stability analysis of the extended-domain spectral collocation method that reconciles its theoretical asymptotic instability with its observed pre-asymptotic behavior.
-By focusing on the properties of the discrete collocation system and its inverse, we have established a new framework for understanding this widely used method.
+In this work, we have presented a stability analysis of the extended-domain spectral collocation method, reconciling its theoretical asymptotic instability with its robust pre-asymptotic behavior in practice.
+By shifting the focus from the redundancy of the Fourier extension frame to the structural properties of the discrete inverse operators, we have established a new mathematical framework for understanding this method.

-Our analysis first confirms the correct asymptotic behavior: the method is fundamentally unstable for both the Poisson and convection-diffusion operators, with a Lebesgue constant that grows exponentially with the number of modes.
-This finding is rooted in the severe ill-conditioning inherent to the use of a Fourier extension frame on a subinterval.
-The central contribution of this paper, however, is the explanation for the method's surprising effectiveness in numerical simulations of convection-dominated problems.
-We have proven that this is a pre-asymptotic phenomenon, driven by a fundamental difference in the structure of the inverse operators.
+Our analysis confirms the baseline asymptotic failure: the spectral collocation method is asymptotically unstable for both the Poisson and convection-diffusion operators, driven by an exponentially growing Lebesgue constant intrinsic to the trial space.
+However, the central contribution of this paper is the proof that the method's effectiveness in convection-dominated problems is a distinct pre-asymptotic phenomenon, governed by the physics of the differential operator.

-We have shown that the transport-dominated nature of the convection-diffusion operator induces a numerically quasi-sparse discrete Green's function (the inverse of its physical-space representation), whose entries decay exponentially away from the diagonal.
-In contrast, the global nature of the Poisson operator leads to a numerically dense inverse with slow algebraic decay.
-For any finite $N$, this structural difference results in a better-conditioned system for the convection-diffusion problem, thereby explaining the numerical observations.
-These findings provide a solid theoretical foundation for the extended-domain method, giving practitioners a clear understanding of both its practical utility in pre-asymptotic regimes and its ultimate theoretical limitations.
+We have proven that the non-self-adjoint nature of the convection-diffusion operator induces a numerically highly asymmetric discrete Green's function.
+Its entries decay exponentially in the upstream direction, while downstream they plateau to a stable, $O(1)$ constant, consistent with the underlying physics.
+In contrast, the self-adjoint Poisson operator generates a numerically dense inverse with global algebraic decay.
+We have shown that the robustness of the unstabilized square system ($M=N$) is rooted in this structural asymmetry.
+While both operators possess an $O(\Lambda_N)$ inverse norm bound, the dense Poisson inverse amplifies the frame's instability globally, whereas the asymmetric convection-diffusion inverse localizes and suppresses it.

+Furthermore, we extended this structural dichotomy to $d$-dimensional tensor-product domains.
+While the frame instability compounds exponentially with dimension, we demonstrated that the discrete Green's function retains its defining asymmetry: exponential decay strictly upstream and a stable downstream plateau.
+In higher dimensions, the failure of the Sobolev embedding introduces an algebraic $N^{d/2}$ growth penalty, but this penalty is strictly overpowered by the exponential spatial attenuation of the continuous physics.

+Together, these findings provide a solid theoretical foundation for the extended-domain method.
+They offer practitioners a clear understanding of why the method succeeds in pre-asymptotic regimes, how stabilization interacts with the underlying physics, and what the ultimate theoretical limitations are.
 Future work could extend this structural analysis of the inverse operator to problems in more complex, non-rectangular geometries.